Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Our client was a small startup who needed to avoid large up-front infrastructure costs.
-This constrained our approaches to those possible via cloud providers like AWS, Azure, or GCP.
+This constrained our approaches to those possible via cloud providers like AWS, Azure, or Google Cloud Platform (GCP).
 We considered five potential approaches to meet the client’s needs, one of which employs a relational database, and four that use the PyData stack.

 ## Relational Database With Geospatial Extension